Haiti: Interim government requests troops from US, UN to help secure country | DW | 10.07.2021

 Haiti's interim government on Friday asked the US and United Nations to send troops to help secure the country, after the assassination of President Jovenel Moise.

 Haiti has also requested military assistance from the UN Security Council.
 The international body is yet to respond.
-AFP news agency said a UN diplomatic source said that a Security Council resolution was needed to do as the Haitians had asked.
+A UN diplomatic source told news agency AFP that a Security Council resolution was needed to do as the Haitians had asked.

 "We thought that mercenaries could destroy some infrastructure to create chaos.
 During a conversation with the US secretary of state and the UN we made this request," Elections Minister Mathias Pierre said.